Clinical research is good for patients; it’s good for the health system and it’s good for the South Australian economy.

 Recognising the importance of clinical research for the SA economy, there is also wider Government support for this initiative from Minister Ridgeway (Trade, Tourism & Investment) and Minister Pisoni (Innovation & Skills) all endorsing our endeavours.

-The SA Chief Scientist, Professor Caroline McMillen, will chair the SA Clinical Research Governance Steering Committee to oversee the initiative.
+The SA Chief Scientist, Professor Caroline McMillen, Chairs the SA Clinical Research Governance Steering Committee to oversee the initiative.

 Professor Caroline McMillen SA’s Chief Scientist (Chair)